public interface AsyncHandlerInterceptor extends HandlerInterceptor

 afterCompletion as it

-normally does since the results of request handling (e.g. ModelAndView)
+normally does for a synchronous request, since the result of request handling

-is likely not yet ready and will be produced concurrently from another thread.
+(e.g. ModelAndView) is likely not yet ready and will be produced concurrently

-allowing implementations to perform tasks such as cleaning up thread bound
+is invoked instead, allowing implementations to perform tasks such as cleaning

 When asynchronous handling completes, the request is dispatched to the